Net Metering Solar

 Excess generation credit rate

-Cap on the state-wide net metering
+Cap on state-wide net metering

-All relevant utilities
+All applicable utilities

 Additional Barriers

-Other forms of net energy metering
+Other types of net energy metering

-Virtual net metering
+Virtual net Metering

 Are net metering credits transferable from month to month